hapijs/joi/README.md

 #### `array.unique()`

 Requires the array values to be unique.

-Only works for literals (numbers and strings), all other types are ignored.
+Be aware that a deep equality is performed on elements of the array having a type of `object`, a performance penalty is to be expected for this kind of operation.

 ```javascript
 var schema = Joi.array().unique();